zulurepublic/zulu-passport/README.md

 ## 4. How to use it?

 To create a passport for an address call the `createPassport` function on `passportCloneFactory`, that is deployed at [0x84398ae453f59b1f8a306a941d25dbc4367c9ce9](https://rinkeby.etherscan.io/address/0x84398ae453f59b1f8a306a941d25dbc4367c9ce9) needs to be called.
 This will give you a deployed passport on Rinkeby network.
+You can find your passport contract address in the `passports` map, by looking up the ethereum address you deployed the contract with.
 With that contract, you then can use all the functionality described.

 ## 5. Development